junjun99/junjun.github.io/_posts/2019-10-10-coursework.md

 Expected Graduation Date: April, 2022

-EXpected Degree: Bachelor of Mathematics in Statistics with Minor in Computer Science
+Eppected Degree: Bachelor of Mathematics in Statistics with Minor in Computer Science

 ### Course List by Semester: